huggingface/blog/matryoshka.md

 Furthermore, the performance of the Matryoshka model falls off much less quickly than the standard model.
 This is shown clearly in the second figure, which shows the performance at the embedding dimension relative to the maximum performance. **Even at 8.3% of the embedding size, the Matryoshka model preserves 98.37% of the performance**, much higher than the 96.46% by the standard model.

-These findings are indicative that truncating embeddings by a Matryoshka model could 1) significantly speed up downstream tasks such as retrieval and 2) significantly save on storage space, all without a notable hit in performance.
+These findings are indicative that truncating embeddings by a Matryoshka model could: 1) significantly speed up downstream tasks such as retrieval and 2) significantly save on storage space, all without a notable hit in performance.

 ## Demo